-Temple is a national leader in caring for patients with pulmonary hypertension, performing more than 175 pulmonary thromboendarterectomy (PTE) surgeries to date, the highest PTE surgical volume on the East Coast.
-The program’s rapid growth and national prominence is due to the highly-experienced and well-respected physicians and surgeons who make up Temple’s pulmonary hypertension team.
+Temple is a national leader in caring for patients with pulmonary hypertension, performing more than 325 pulmonary thromboendarterectomy (PTE) surgeries to date, the highest PTE surgical volume on the East Coast.
+The program’s rapid growth and international prominence is due to the highly experienced and well-respected physicians and surgeons who make up Temple’s pulmonary hypertension team.

 What Is Pulmonary Hypertension?

-Dr. Vaidya is nationally renowned for her expertise in all forms of pulmonary hypertension and right heart failure, including refined skill in using echocardiography to assess, monitor, and offer individually tailored therapy to patients with this complex disease.
-An active and published researcher and educator, Dr. Vaidya has extensive training and experience in helping patients with pulmonary hypertension and right-sided heart failure, including chronic thromboembolic pulmonary hypertension and other subtypes.
+Dr. Vaidya is recognized for her expertise in all forms of pulmonary hypertension and right heart failure, including refined skill in using echocardiography to assess, monitor, and offer individually tailored therapy to patients with this complex disease.
+A premier educator and published researcher, she has extensive training and experience in helping patients with pulmonary hypertension and right-sided heart failure, including chronic thromboembolic pulmonary hypertension (CTEPH) and other subtypes.
+Dr. Vaidya also serves as the director of the pulmonary hypertension fellowship program at Temple.
+She joined the Temple PH, Right Heart Failure, and CTEPH program after serving as Co-Director of PH at the University of Pennsylvania.

 Yoshiya Toyoda, MD, PhD

-Temple’s pulmonary thromboendarterectomy (PTE) program has achieved a low mortality rate of 3% – an impressive number considering the seriousness of pulmonary hypertension.
+Temple’s pulmonary thromboendarterectomy (PTE) program has achieved a low mortality rate – an impressive achievement considering the seriousness of pulmonary hypertension.

 Thanks to PTE surgery, patients like Kevin are free of disease and living a healthier, more active life.
-Read Kevin's story.
+Read Kevin's story about undergoing PTE surgery >

 Consider the many reasons to choose Temple for treatment of pulmonary hypertension: